 - Explore Rostock’s Hanseatic past

 - Pick up a portion of delicious and cheap fresh seafood from Warnemünde’s vendors

 DAY 13 & DAY 14: AT SEA

-A Baltic Sea cruise on Celebrity Silhouette is a premium, large ship traditional cruising experience with a contemporary twist.
-Although the ship felt a little tired in places – the old girl is due for a rest and spruce up in dry dock in January 2020 – the Sillhouette is still a gorgeous, modern cruise ship.
+A Baltic Sea cruise on Celebrity Silhouette is a premium, large-ship traditional cruising experience with a contemporary twist.
+Although the ship felt a little tired in places – the old girl had a well-deserved rest and spruce up in dry dock in 2020 – the Silhouette is still a gorgeous, modern cruise ship.

 CABINS ON CELEBRITY SILHOUETTE

 Celebrity Silhouette has 25 different classes of cabins (staterooms), 85% of which have balconies.
 These range from interior and ocean-view cabins for the budget-conscious to veranda (balcony) cabins and suites.

 Size-wise, these start at 177 sq feet and go all the way up to a whopping 1,291 square feet.

 I had a balcony cabin, which was spacious at 194 sq feet, excluding the balcony, and was decorated in tasteful neutral tones.
 The queen-sized bed was comfortable, the pillows plump and the linen of good quality.
 The cabin also featured a fixed desk with a chair, a sofa bed, a small coffee table and a wardrobe.